-In 2023, the City will conduct a feasibility study to seriously explore an inclusionary housing program.
-Components of the program may include minimum affordability requirements; partnership with non-profit organizations such as Families Forward or South County Outreach to provide units and social services dedicated to persons at risk of homelessness; and/ or in-lieu housing options, such as payment of fees and off-site construction of community amenities.
-Within 6 months of completing the feasibility study, consider adoption of an inclusionary housing program.
+In 2023, the City Staff will advance an inclusionary housing program to the City Council.
+Components of the program may include minimum affordability requirements; partnership with non-profit organizations such as Families Forward or South County Outreach to provide units and social services dedicated to persons at risk of homelessness; and/ or inlieu housing options, such as payment of fees and off-site construction of community amenities.

-20 21-2029 Actions: Funding: • Adopt the Inclusionary Housing Ordinance.
-(By the end of 2023) By 2025, monitor the effectiveness of the Inclusionary Housing Ordinance to ensure it facilitates affordable housing and not Departmental Budget constraining housing production overall.
-Responsible Agencies: Community Development - Planning Division
+- Adopt the Inclusionary Housing Ordinance.
+(By the end of 2023) - By 2025, monitor the effectiveness of the Inclusionary Housing Ordinance to ensure it facilitates affordable housing and not constraining housing production overall.